Office 365 Video transition to Microsoft Stream details

-- The title & descriptions are accurate
+The title and descriptions are accurate.

-Subtitles/closed captions are associated with the videos in Stream
+Subtitles/closed captions are associated with the videos in Stream.

-- If the O365 Video channel had ''everyone except external users'' set as viewers of the channel that the group settings in Stream has the group marked as a ''Public group''
+If the Office 365 Video channel had Everyone except external users set as viewers of the channel that the group settings in Stream has the group marked as a Public group.

-Embed codes and links:
+Embed codes and links

 Test how video links will redirect after the migration is finalized.
 Example: